pauvictorio/pauvictorio/README.md

 #### 🔭 I’m currently working on ...

-Many things, such as... erm... prototyping... slop POCs... trying to make stuff work... oh, and shipping Soon™.
+Many things, such as... erm... prototyping... slop POCs... trying to make stuff work.
+Oh, and shipping Soon™.
 <!--
 **pauvictorio/pauvictorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.